 Trimming the Meat

 I don’t trim.
 There, I said it.
 The pros all seem to trim.
 I prefer to cut that fat off after the cook.
 The upside to trimming I see is getting bark on the meat and not just on the fat.
-The downside to trimming is removing the fat the helps tenderize the meat during the cook.
+The downside to trimming is removing the fat that helps tenderize the meat during the cook.
 After reading Franklin’s book, I am thinking about trying a few cooks with trimmed meat.
 If it turns out great, I’ll be back to update this section of this post.

 I don’t know anyone who doesn’t use some kind of rub on their brisket.
 A very common approach is just salt and pepper.